slatedocs/slate/source/includes/_errors.md

-403 | Forbidden -- The API endpoint requested is for administrators only 404 | Not Found -- The specified record could not be found 405 | Method Not Allowed -- You tried to access an API endpoint with an invalid method 429 | Too Many Requests -- You're requesting too much!
+403 | Forbidden -- The API endpoint requested is for administrators only 404 | Not Found -- The specified record could not be found 405 | Method Not Allowed -- You tried to access an API endpoint with an invalid method 422 | Unprocessable Entity -- The data you have passed cannot be processed 429 | Too Many Requests -- You're requesting too much!
 Slow down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.